corex/Windows-10-Dark/CoRex.md

 - Border #596eb5 - a light blue color.

 All files under /xfwm4 that has the color #141414 and ends in "-active", "-prelight" and "-pressed", has been updated with the new color code.

+## Build
+To builde tar file, simply run build.sh and it will create a suffixed with "-CoRex".